ReactPoland/React-Convention-Book/006_Falcor_client_and_backend_setup.md

 Let's get back to our ***server/routes.js*** file:

-We need to copy over this code from server.js into routes.js:
+We need to move over (delete from server.js and move into routes.js) this code:
 ```
 // this goes to server/routes.js
 import mongoose from 'mongoose';